Rikky von Opel: 1973

-Opel's Formula One debut coincided with that of the team that provided him with his big break, Ensign.
-Both began at Paul Ricard in France, the eighth race of the 1973 season, with Opel qualifying his N173 25th and finishing 15th, three laps down.
-Great Britain was next, while Opel finished 13th, six laps down, after starting from 21st.
+Von Opel's Formula One debut coincided with that of the team that provided him with his big break, Ensign.
+Both began at Paul Ricard in France, the eighth race of the 1973 season, with von Opel qualifying his N173 25th and finishing 15th, three laps down.
+Great Britain was next, while von Opel finished 13th, six laps down, after starting from 21st.

-More promising signs appeared to be on the horizon at Zandvoort for the Dutch Grand Prix where he qualified a very creditable 14th, ahead of former World Drivers' Champions Emerson Fittipaldi and Graham Hill.
+More promising signs appeared to be on the horizon at Zandvoort for the Dutch Grand Prix, where von Opel qualified a very creditable 14th, ahead of former World Drivers' Champions Emerson Fittipaldi and Graham Hill.
 However, on the morning of the race, cracks were found in the chassis.
-With too little time to make repairs, Opel was unable to start and the same issues prevented the team from starting in Germany too.
-Fuel system issues curtailed Opel's Austrian Grand Prix where he qualified 19th, and an overheating engine ended his Italian Grand Prix, after qualifying 17th.
+With too little time to make repairs, von Opel was unable to start and the same issues prevented the team from starting in Germany too.
+Fuel system issues curtailed von Opel's Austrian Grand Prix where he qualified 19th, and an overheating engine ended his Italian Grand Prix, after qualifying 17th.

-The North American climax offered little better; he qualified 26th and last in Canada and was unclassified in the race, finishing 12 laps down, whilst in that year's United States Grand Prix he once again qualified dead last, 27th, and retired on the opening lap with his throttle jammed open.
-Opel's debut season produced no points, and he was unclassified in the Drivers' Championship.
+The North American climax offered little better; von Opel qualified 26th and last in Canada and was unclassified in the race, finishing 12 laps down, whilst in that year's United States Grand Prix he once again qualified last, 27th, and retired on the opening lap with his throttle jammed open.
+Von Opel's debut season produced no points, and he was unclassified in the Drivers' Championship.